 It might take some extra work, but keep your eye out for special sales and coupons that give discounts on healthy foods.
 “Supermarket have different weekly specials, and sometimes those prices are much lower than their competitors,” says Rizzo.
 “I suggest looking for sale signs in the store and buying the brands that are on sale.”
 Here are 10 surprising ways to save money on groceries.

 Even a few minutes of planning your meals ahead for the upcoming week can save you a lot of money at the grocery store.
 “By making a list and sticking to it, you will buy only what you need instead of what looks good at the moment,” says Murthy.
 “Incorporate using dinner leftovers for lunch the next day in your grocery list as well to cut down on the bill as well as food wastage.”

 Buying organic food can help you avoid unwanted pesticides, but with certain produce you don’t need to spend the extra money because of the peel, such as with bananas or avocados.
 “Follow the Environmental Working Group’s Dirty Dozen list, and buy only those foods organic,” says Murthy.
 “Also, if you’re into local farmers’ markets, chat up the actual farmer about their methods: Many farms are organic, even if they can’t legally claim it—it’s expensive to become certified organic.”

 Grab the bulk grains

 Foods like oats, brown rice, quinoa, and popcorn kernels are whole foods that are often available in the bulk section of your favorite grocery store.
-"Single-ingredient whole grains are high in B vitamins, fiber, and other heart-healthy nutrients," says Murthy.
-"Since they only have one ingredient and they are minimally processed, they are cheaper than foods like sugary, flavored oatmeal packets, or instant microwaveable popcorn."
-Here's how to eat more whole grains.
+“Single-ingredient whole grains are high in B vitamins, fiber, and other heart-healthy nutrients,” says Murthy.
+“Since they only have one ingredient and they are minimally processed, they are cheaper than foods like sugary, flavored oatmeal packets, or instant microwaveable popcorn.”
+Next, check out these 40 ways to save at the grocery store.